harryngict/NetworkCompose/README.md

 3. Make your changes and submit a pull request.

 ## XI.
 License
-NetworkSwift is available under the MIT license.
-See the [LICENSE](https://github.com/harryngict/NetworkSwift/blob/master/LICENSE) file for more information.
+NetworkCompose is available under the MIT license.
+See the [LICENSE](https://github.com/harryngict/NetworkCompose/blob/master/LICENSE) file for more information.